 Lesley Carhart (GCIH, GREM, GCFA, GPEN, B.S.
-Network Technologies, DePaul University) is a 18 year IT industry veteran, including 9 years in information security (specifically, digital forensics and incident response).
-She speaks and writes about digital forensics and incident response, OSINT, and information security careers, is highly involved in the Chicagoland information security community, and is staff at Circle City Con, Indianapolis.
+Network Technologies, DePaul University) is a 20 year IT industry veteran, including 10 years in information security (specifically, digital forensics and incident response).
+She speaks and writes about digital forensics and incident response, Industrial Control System Security, OSINT, and information security careers.
+Lesley is heavily involved in the Chicagoland information security community, and is staff at Circle City Con, Indianapolis.

 In her free time, Lesley studies three martial arts, is a competitive pistol marksman, and is generally all around a huge geek.

 Lesley loves to speak about information security and digital forensics to technical and non-technical audiences, and would be happy to come to your con or speak to your class (time allowing)!
 Please reach out to @hacks4pancakes on Twitter, or at hacks4pancakes [[at]] gmail.
 Inquiries are welcome in English, en français, or 한국어로.